-Overall provincial handcleaning compliance exceeded the target of 80% in both acute care facilities and long-term care facilities
+Overall provincial handcleaning compliance exceeded the target of 80% in both acute care facilities (83%) and long-term care facilities (85%)

-Compliance before contact with the patient or patient's environment in acute care facilities did not meet
+Compliance after contact with the patient and the patient's environment in acute care facilities met the target.
+Compliance before contact did not meet the target.